Saikiou/Space-Defender/README.md

   - Dương Thái Cảnh:
   - Nguyễn Huy Minh:
 ### Our Technology stack selection
-- The game will use the game engine Unity, programming language C#, and Unity libraries as well.
+- The game will use the game engine Unity, programming language C#, and Unity's libraries.
 - Unity is an friendly game engine that suitable for many devices , developed by Unity Technologies, can be used to create three-dimensional (3D) and two-dimensional (2D) games, as well as interactive simulations and other experiences.
 - Unity is considered easy to use for beginner developers and is popular for indie game development.
 - The Unity version that going to be used in this project is 2021.3.0f1.
 ### Features

+### Challenges in the project
+- Finishing all the tasks on time due to the lack of experience in Unity Functional Programing.

+### Result and Conclusion

+### What have we learn?

+### References